rdpeng/rprogdatascience/manuscript/control.md

 - `break`: break the execution of a loop

-- `next`: skip an interation of a loop
+- `next`: skip an iteration of a loop

-Most control structures are not used in interactive sessions, but rather when writing functions or longer expresisons.
+Most control structures are not used in interactive sessions, but rather when writing functions or longer expressions.
 However, these constructs do not have to be used in functions and it's a good idea to become familiar with them before we delve into functions.